mindlesstux/adsb_radius_alert/README.md

 # What is adsb_radius_alert
 Send alerts based on if aircraft are withing a certain range of a point based on data gathered by fa-dump1090

+# To Do still
+- Regex of aircraft name per point

 # Python packages needed
 ```
 pip3 install apprise